Anupriyavinoth/IITMDSA-DTM11-Final-Project/README.md

    * Visualize the data with the help of Matplotlib or Seaborn to get better understanding of the features.

-       > In my project I have used Seaborn's
+       > In my project I have used Seaborn's,
-       > Boxplot(To visualize the Outliers present in the data)
+       > Boxplot(To visualize the Outliers present in the data),
-       > Barplot (To get to 10 customer ID based on Total searches)
+       > Barplot (To get to 10 customer ID based on Total searches),
-       > Countplot (To get gender count and Prior orders count)
+       > Countplot (To get gender count and Prior orders count),
-       > Heatmap (To find the Correlation)
+       > Heatmap (To find the Correlation),
-       > Histogram (To get know how the data is distributed)
+       > Histogram (To get know how the data is distributed).

 # CONCLUSION: